 The first two "batches" of mixed concrete should be lowered in a bucket or "coal scuttle" and emptied in a pile down through the middle of the bottom.
-As each "batch" is emptied the concrete should be top and the mass spreads out to a 6-inch thickness through the middle portion of the bottom and tapers off toward the sides and ends.
+As each "batch" is emptied the concrete should be tamped until the water comes to the top and the mass spreads out to a 6-inch thickness through the middle portion of the bottom and tapers off toward the sides and ends.
 The third "batch" should be poured outside the form and tamped until sufficient concrete runs under and joins that previously poured, forming a uniform 6-inch thickness for the bottom of the tank.
 The remaining "batches" necessary should be poured evenly around the outside of the form and thoroughly spaded as poured.